paintparty/bling/README.md

 ### The Bling pallette

-Eleven carefully selected colors, from the [xterm range 16-255](https://en.m.wikipedia.org/wiki/Xterm#/media/File%3AXterm_256color_chart.svg), are available for use (shown in bold).
+Eleven carefully selected colors, from the [xterm range 16-255](https://en.m.wikipedia.org/wiki/Xterm#/media/File%3AXterm_256color_chart.svg), are available for use.
 All of these colors should display consistantly across most consoles on the end-user side.
 Don't expect all of the colors to pass the [strictest APCA contrast criterion](https://www.myndex.com/APCA/), but you can be sure of reasonable visibility on both light and dark backgrounds:

 ```Clojure
 (println (bling [:bold.red "Red"]